marisolgr/python_sat_tutorials/README.md

 4b.
 Plotting Tools: Python plotting libraries

 The tutorials can also be cloned from this repository, and run locally on your computer (you would need access to the cloud).
-To get instructions of how to install Python, JupyterLab, clone the tutorials from Github, and to access the data on the cloud, see here: __link__
+To get instructions of how to install Python, JupyterLab, clone the tutorials from Github, and to access the data on the cloud, see [here](https://github.com/marisolgr/python_sat_tutorials/blob/main/Python_Installation.md).